isomerpages/govtech-stp/_atp-hong-kong/00a-atp-requirements-and-process.md

         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"> a mobile device with the TraceTogether app already downloaded and activated.</li>
     </ol>
      <br/>
-     <b>Visitors who do not have any of the above may be refused entry into Singapore by ICA. </b>
+     <b>Visitors who do not have any of the above may be refused boarding by the airline. </b>
  </td>
  </tr>
   </tbody>